ankitxrishav/fenrirmessage/README.md

 ### Configuration

-Make sure to set the following in your Vercel project:
+Make sure to set the following in your project:

 - Build Command: `npm run build`
 - Output Directory: `dist`